 Words that look and sound similar in English and another language but that have different meanings are known as false friends and can lead to misunderstandings.
 These and other commonly misused terms are listed below.
-Note that they depend entirely on context and meaning and not all are necessarily wrong.
+Note that they depend entirely on context and meaning, so not all are necessarily wrong.

+Commonly misused term Suggested alternative(s)

 actor use a more specific noun, e.g. participant, stakeholder

 actual current, present

 adequate appropriate, suitable, fitting

 articulate coordinate, connect, structure

 assist attend, participate

 attend wait for, expect

 attribute to allocate to, give to, assign to

 axis usually a transport axis, e.g. a road

 in case (of) for, if, when, where, in the case of, in the event of

 coherent/coherency consistent/consistency

 concerning with regard to, in terms of

 control audit, check, inspect

 define establish, set out

 delay deadline, time limit

 elaborate compile, draft, draw up, prepare

 engaged involved in

 eventual possible, potential

 foresee envisage, plan (for), provide (for), contemplate, expect, predict

 in the frame of in connection with, in the context of

 harmonise, homogenise standardise, make uniform

 important large, significant

 incite encourage

 intervention activity, contribution, explanation

 modality procedure, method, mode

 perspective outlook, prospects

 planification planning

 request to ask to, request that

-respect comply with, adhere to

-semester half-year, six months, six-month period

-so-called known as (or delete)

-third country non-Member State

-trimester quarter, three months, three-month period

-valorise put a value on, accentuate, enhance, upgrade
+Commonly misused term Suggested alternative(s) respect comply with, adhere to semester half-year, six months, six-month period so-called known as (or delete) third country non-Member State trimester quarter, three months, three-month period unborn child foetus valorise put a value on, accentuate, enhance, upgrade